Survey Error and Response Bias Problems

 - It is easy to create a flawed survey.
 In fact, all surveys will be flawed to some degree.
 Having a flawed survey is more likely to happen when the design of the survey does not consider and attempt to alleviate potential problems.

 - The most common mistake many researchers make when conducting survey research is administering the survey before it has been properly tested.

 - Hiding flaws in a survey is unethical.

 - Understanding how a survey may be flawed can help researchers create better instruments.

-- Survey Error is caused when researchers make mistakes designing and administering the survey, as well as mistakes made when interpreting results.
+- Survey error is caused when researchers make mistakes designing and administering the survey, as well as when they misinterpret results.

-- Response Bias is caused by psychological influences that affect the way people response to items on the survey.
+- Response bias is caused by psychological influences that affect the way people respond to items on the survey.